chinapedia/wikipedia.abstract.en/Page/Graphic_design.md

 Page layout

-Golden_section_in_book_design.svg Page layout deals with the arrangement of elements (content) on a page, such as image placement, text layout and style.
+Page layout deals with the arrangement of elements (content) on a page, such as image placement, text layout and style.
 Page design has always been a consideration in printed material and more recently extended to displays such as web pages.
 Elements typically consist of type (text), images (pictures), and (with print media) occasionally place-holder graphics such as a dieline for elements that are not printed with ink such as die/laser cutting, foil stamping or blind embossing.

 Printmaking

 Printmaking is the process of making artworks by printing on paper and other materials or surfaces.
 The process is capable of producing multiples of the same work, each called a print.
 Each print is an original, technically known as an impression.
 Prints are created from a single original surface, technically a matrix.
 Common types of matrices include: plates of metal, usually copper or zinc for engraving or etching; stone, used for lithography; blocks of wood for woodcuts, linoleum for linocuts and fabric plates for screen-printing.
 Works printed from a single plate create an edition, in modern times usually each signed and numbered to form a limited edition.
 Prints may be published in book form, as artist's books.
-A single print could be the product of one or multiple techniques.Pencils_hb.jpg is one of the most basic graphic design tools.]]
+A single print could be the product of one or multiple techniques. is one of the most basic graphic design tools.]]

 Aside from technology, graphic design requires judgment and creativity.
 Critical, observational, quantitative and analytic thinking are required for design layouts and rendering.
 If the executor is merely following a solution (e.g. sketch, script or instructions) provided by another designer (such as an art director), then the executor is not usually considered the designer.